fharper/wget/README.md

 Wraps the wget CLI to be used in GitHub Actions.
 Note that it's a Docker container action, which means it works only on Linux-based OS.

+I do not plan to maintain it, but you can still use it even if it's archived.
+You can also fork it.

 ## Features

 - make http requests